 - ASCIA strongly endorses a collaborative, multidisciplinary approach to management of COVID-19.

 - ASCIA does not currently recommend the use of immunomodulation such as Tocilizumab or Anakinra outside of clinical trials.
-However, there may be exceptional circumstances in which administration of this agent may be considered outside a clinical trial, with appropriate expert consultation.
+However, there may be exceptional circumstances in which administration of this agent may be considered, with appropriate expert consultation.
 Clinicians must balance the potential risks and benefits for any individual patient.

 - ASCIA recommends against the use of IVIg until data emerges of a potential benefit.
 However, IVIg as an Immunomodulatory therapy may have a role in the treatment of rarer SARS-CoV2 associated complications such as PIMS-TS or MIS-C.13, 14

-The situation regarding COVID-19 is rapidly changing, so it important to monitor information from ASCIA other organisations, Australian and New Zealand governments, that are available on the ASCIA COVID-19 webpage www.allergy.org.au/members/covid-19, which is reviewed daily and updated as required.
+The situation regarding COVID-19 is rapidly changing, so it important to monitor information from ASCIA, other organisations, and Australian and New Zealand governments, that are available on the ASCIA COVID-19 webpage www.allergy.org.au/members/covid-19, which is reviewed daily and updated as required.

 - Wu, C. et al. Risk Factors Associated with Acute Respiratory Distress Syndrome and Death in Patients With Coronavirus Disease 2019 Pneumonia in Wuhan, China.
 JAMA Intern Med, (2020). https://jamanetwork.com/journals/jamainternalmedicine/article-abstract/2763184